why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/safety_usability.md

 We encourage users to deviate -- little by little, as they build skills and self-confidence -- from the "lazy way" described above.

-Doing so means that users will be more often using packages from the official repositories and get familiar with the typical openSUSE tools (such as _Zypper_, _Snapper_ and _Yast_) and configuration scenarios.
+Doing so means that users will be more often using packages from the official repositories and get familiar with the typical openSUSE tools (such as _Zypper_, _Snapper_ and _YaST_) and configuration scenarios.
 In the long run this will strengthen their understanding of Linux and of the openSUSE distributions, while improving their ability to troubleshoot with autonomy.

 At scale the openSUSE Project benefits more from users in position to report bugs, provide feedback and make direct contributions.